 Data Science is a revolutionary technology that grabbed several eyeballs in the recent few years and has managed to become one of the most desired fields to make a career in.
 Everyone is talking about it or at least knows about the usefulness of data science in both the current world as well as the future.

 Despite a lot of people showing interest in data science, it is very important to understand all the sides of data science.
-Indeed all the benefits, advantages, and capabilities are discussed in many forums, blogs, and communities, there are some of its dark sides too which you should know and understand before taking your next step.
+Indeed all the benefits, advantages, and capabilities are discussed in many forums, data science blogs, and communities, there are some of its dark sides too which you should know and understand before taking your next step.

 Beyond all the success stories, in this article, we bring you some of its darker sides to paint a clear picture for all the data science aspirants and everyone seeking to become a master of this trending technology.